DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "Thee shall not return alive.
 But so that we clear, I'm at most a guide.
-I have no intention of turning against angels and creating ruckus while saving our elders.
+I have no intention of turning against angels and creating ruckus while saving our elder.
 Everything shall be thou, humans, deeds.
 Understand this much."